NewsBank

-NewsBank is a news database resource that provides archives of media publications as reference materials to libraries.
+NewsBank Inc. is a US-based commercial company founded in 1972 that operates a global news database resource providing online archives of media publications as reference materials to libraries.
+As of 2024 it includes current and archived information from thousands of newspapers, videos, broadcast transcripts, journals, and other publications.

 History

 John Naisbitt, the author of the book Megatrends, founded NewsBank.
 The company was launched in 1972.
 NewsBank was bought from Naisbitt by Daniel S. Jones, who subsequently became its president.
 Naisbitt left NewsBank in 1973.
 In 1983, NewsBank acquired Readex.
 With the completion of the merger, NewsBank had acquired one of the earliest organizations in America to archive microform.

-In 1986, NewsBank had one hundred employees in-house.
-Another one hundred employees worked from home and traveled to the company's headquarters, bringing back newspapers to their residence from there, and then coming back to the company with indexed information on these publications.
 The company's headquarters in 1986 was in New Canaan, Connecticut.
+In that year, NewsBank had 100 in-house employees, while another 100 employees worked from home and traveled to the company's headquarters, bringing back newspapers to their residence from there, and then coming back to the company with indexed information on these publications.

 Chris Andrews was brought on in 1986 as product manager for CD-ROM.
 His job was to help the company transition from a paper format of delivery to libraries, so that its indexes and full-text articles were available in CD-ROM format.
 The subscription price for this service initially was US$5,000 per library.
 Visitors to libraries found that their search time was cut from 30 minutes using paper indexes to five minutes using CD-ROM.
 NewsBank used an arbitrary selection process for determining which news articles the company considered worthy for archiving; it based their selection on articles that were more likely to be widely appealing to a larger potential audience of future researchers, not simply stories of regional interest.

 In 1992, NewsBank had difficulty providing its users with a method to search for information based upon a specific location.
 Newspaper results were listed by subject matter first and then subsequently by location.
-At the time, it indexed articles via microfiche from more than 400 media publications in the United States.
+At the time, it indexed articles via microfiche from more than 400 media publications in the US.
 The company announced in 1993 a CD-ROM product indexing full text of 35 publications including The Christian Science Monitor, The Washington Post, Los Angeles Times, The Dallas Morning News, Chicago Tribune, The Boston Globe, and The Atlanta Journal-Constitution.